sena-erdogan/assembly/README.md

 - Simple control flow using jmp and conditional jumps
 - Basic memory access via [R1] notation

-Course assignment – Introduction to Computer Engineering (GTU, 2019)
+Assignment from the Introduction to Computer Engineering course (GTU, 2019)